 History was made on July 1-3, 1863.
-During this chronicled time, a three day devastating battle was fought in Gettysburg, designating a turning point in the course of the American Civil War.
-It also marked a prevalent moment in the future of the United States of America.
+During this chronicled time, a three-day devastating battle was fought in Gettysburg, designating a turning point in the course of the American Civil War.
+It also marked an historic moment in the future of the United States of America.
 This town has never forgotten this, nor have the spirits that continue to roam in this consecrated land.
-Gettysburg Pennsylvania is, without a doubt, one of the most haunted and spiritual grounds in the world.
+Gettysburg, Pennsylvania is, without a doubt, one of the most haunted and spiritual grounds in the world.

 During the Civil War, 94,000 Union troops under General George Meade clashed with 72,000 Confederate soldiers under General Robert E. Lee in a small town in Pennsylvania, known as Gettysburg.
 This became the bloodiest battle fought during the Civil War.

-From July 1 to 3, 1863, more than 51,000 Americans were killed, wounded or went missing.
-It’s hardly surprising Gettysburg has its fair share of ghost stories.
+From July 1 to 3, 1863, more than 51,000 Americans were killed, wounded, or went missing.
+As a result, it’s hardly surprising that Gettysburg has its fair share of ghost stories.
 One of the first ghost stories that would haunt Gettysburg, actually occurred during the battle itself.

 Gettysburg Battlefield ~ Credit: History on the Net

 Although the Confederates were ultimately devastated on July 3rd, 1863, the Union soldiers were actually in trouble at one point.
 The 20th Maine Division had arrived to reinforce the flagging troops, but they had no idea where to go.
-The division told the story that a striking figure in an old-fashioned uniform appeared on a white horse and led them up to Little Round Top, a strategic point that enabled them to rout a flank of Confederates and ultimately win the battle.
+According to Division soldiers, a striking figure in an old-fashioned uniform appeared on a white horse and led them up to Little Round Top, a strategic point that enabled them to rout a flank of Confederates and ultimately win the battle.

 Haunted Gettysburg Pennsylvania ~ Credit: Gettysburg Hotel

 If you visit the National Military Park on a clear summer night, you will sometimes see fog creeping in and surrounding the field where so many people fell.
-Fog is always brings a creepy sensation with it, but such sudden ground mists are not exactly unusual weather for this kind of topology.
-But what’s inside the fog is a little more unusual.
-Lights flash on and off, appearing to advance along the same path that the Confederates took to Little Round Top.
+Fog always brings a creepy sensation with it, although such sudden ground mists are not exactly unusual weather for this kind of topology.
+But what’s inside the fog in this case is a little more unusual: Lights flash on and off, appearing to advance along the same path that the Confederates took to Little Round Top.